xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

   * module_display_controller,
   * module_slicekit_support,

 together to create a double buffered LCD controller.
-This application showcases some of the key software features and serves as an example on how to use an LCD without the real-time contraint of having to update the LCD line buffer.
+This application showcases some of the key software features and serves as an example on how to use an LCD without the real-time constraint of having to update the LCD line buffer.

 Hardware Setup
 ++++++++++++++

-The XP-SKC-L2 Slicekit Core board has four slots with edge conectors: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.
+The XP-SKC-L2 Slicekit Core board has four slots with edge connectors: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.

 To setup up the system: